Azure/az-hop/docs/deploy/deploy.md

   Optional arguments:
     -f|-folder <relative path> - relative folder name containing the terraform files, default is ./tf
 ```

-Before deploying, make sure your are logged in to Azure.
+Before deploying, make sure your are logged in to Azure, which will be done differently if you are logged in as a user or with a Service Principal Name.
 The build script will use the `config.yml` file which will define the environment to be deployed.

+### Deploy with a user account

 ```bash
 # Login to Azure